 - International flights.
 This time of the year, flights can be expensive and spots limited.
 If you are sure you are going to travel, book in advance.
 If you are not 100% sure, you can still book but with an open, refundable ticket.

 - Domestic flights.
 Domestic flights, too, can be expensive in December, especially around Christmas because many Italians working in other regions make their way back home for the holidays.
 Definitely book ahead otherwise you might have trouble finding spots.

 - Tours.
-Some of the best tour companies I usually suggest for Italy are Take Walks which offers several cultural and food tours across the country, Eating Europe specialized in food experiences, and Get Your Guide which sells both tours and single skip-the-line tickets.
+Some of the best tour companies I usually suggest for Italy are Take Walks which offers several cultural and food tours across the country, Devour Tours and Eating Europe specialize in food experiences, and Get Your Guide which sells both tours and single skip-the-line tickets.

 - Christmas lunch and dinner.
 Wherever you are in Italy in December, I highly recommend you book both lunch and dinner on Christmas day and also for the day after as restaurants are usually very busy, especially in larger cities.
 In smaller towns, often people like to spend Christmas at home with their families.

 - New Year’s Eve dinner.
 If you want to join one of the exclusive big dinner parties for New Year’s Eve, booking is mandatory, but even if you want to go to a restaurant only with your family or group, booking is recommended because on that night they are always very busy.

 What to pack for Italy in December

 - Warm clothes.
 Even if you find sunny days, December is winter in Italy, so wearing warm clothes is recommended.
 If you are not German, otherwise, you can also wear shorts and T-shirts.

 - An umbrella.
 Pack a foldable umbrella because in December in Italy rain is always possible, even in less cold regions.

 - Backpack/crossbody bag.
 This is always handy to carry your personal belongings, money and documents around, whether you are hiking or just strolling in the park.